Ynpact/ynpact-ssh-ssm-proxy/README.md

 ## Features:
 - Enhanced Security and logging for EC2 instances SSH session with AWS SSM Session Manager.
   **Connect to EC2 instances located in private subnet with inbound SSH port closed**
-- Enhanced remote file system integration in VS Code when using AWS credentials gained by SSO **It will not popout the broswer for SSO login multiple time**
+- Enhanced remote file system integration in VS Code when using AWS credentials gained by SSO. **It will not popout the broswer for SSO login multiple time**
-- Connect to host using friendly name instead of ID that may change over time **You can forget about looking for instanceIDs**
+- Connect to host using friendly name instead of ID that may change over time. **You can forget about looking for instanceIDs**
-- Use AWS credential locally gained by SSO within the EC2 instances **Once connected into the C2 instances, users act as themselve, with their own set of authorization, not as the EC2 instance profile role**
+- Use AWS credential locally gained by SSO within the EC2 instances. **Once connected into the EC2 instances, users act as themselve, with their own set of authorization, not as the EC2 instance profile role**
-- for each host, allow to configure credential profile, region, user and SSH key to use and activate or not current credential fowarding into the EC2 instance **If you have a huge list of EC2 instance to connect to, locatad in different account, region and using different credential profile, this tool is for you, a you won't have to insert all that EC2 host specific conf into your ssh config file with a ProxyCommand line you can not refactor**
+- for each host, allow to configure credential profile, region, user and SSH key to use and activate or not current credential fowarding into the EC2 instance. **If you have a huge list of EC2 instance to connect to, locatad in different account, region and using different credential profile, this tool is for you, a you won't have to insert all that EC2 host specific conf into your ssh config file with a ProxyCommand line you can not refactor**
 - allow auto install specified public key in the autorized_key file of the remote EC2 instance on first setup

 ## How it works
 See our blog post to understand the connection flow here : {link}

-## Setting Up Ynpact's VS Code Remote SSH Extension
+## Setting Up Ynpact's SSH-SSM proxy tool
 You can install it on any operating system, but on windows you must perform those step in your default WSL distribution with its default user (appart from step 4 and 5 that must be done in the Windows host).
 1) Install AWS CLI and SSM Plugin into your Mac/Linux/WSL.
 Instruction available in AWS documentation.
 2) Download the [SSH Proxy Script](src/sshProxy.sh) and save it into your default user .ssh directory in your Mac/Linux/WSL.